 \subsection{Evaluation Metric}

-We use two metrics to evaluate forecast quality with respect to the observations.
+We use two metrics to evaluate forecast quality.
 The first metric is Normalized Root Mean Squared Error (NRMSE).
-Let, $\xb$ be the set of all observations over all cells for all timesteps. $x_{ij,t} \in \xb$ be the observed value of cell $(i, j)$ at time $t$ and let, $\Tilde{x}_{ij,t}$ denote the corresponding average forecast value.
-Then, NRMSE is defined as follows:
+Let $\xb$ be the set of all observations over all cells for all timesteps.
+Let $x_{ij,t} \in \xb$ denote the observed inundation value of cell $(i, j)$ at time $t$ and let, $\Tilde{x}_{ij,t}$ denote the corresponding average forecast value.
+Then:

-In addition to NRMSE, we use an extended version of the Continuous Ranked Probability Score (CRPS)~\cite{winkler1996scoring} to quantify forecast uncertainty.
-The CRPS metric is calculated for each cell and each timestep individually.
-Let's assume that we have $M$ forecasts ${\hat{x}_{ij,t}^1,\hat{x}_{ij,t}^2,...,\hat{x}_{ij,t}^M}$ for observation $x_{ij,t}$. \emph{First,} the empirical cumulative distribution function (CDF) at a point $z$, $\hat{F}_{ij,t}^M(z)$ from these forecast values is defined as

-where $\mathbb{I}(y)$ is the indicator function that yields $1$ if condition $y$ holds, $0$ otherwise.
-From this, CRPS between the empirical CDF $\hat{F}_{ij,t}^M$ and the observation $x_{ij,t}$ is calculated as